Pyrogallol 1,2-oxygenase

-Thus, the two substrates of this enzyme are 1,2,3-trihydroxybenzene and O_{2}, whereas its product is (Z)-5-oxohex-2-enedioate.
+The two substrates of this enzyme are pyrogallol and oxygen.
+Its product is (Z)-5-oxohex-2-enedioic acid.
+The enzyme was first isolated from Azotobacter vinelandii.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on single donors with O_{2} as oxidant and incorporation of two atoms of oxygen into the substrate (oxygenases).
 The oxygen incorporated need not be derived from O_{2}.
 The systematic name of this enzyme class is 1,2,3-trihydroxybenzene:oxygen 1,2-oxidoreductase (decyclizing).
 This enzyme is also called pyrogallol 1,2-dioxygenase.